srcery-colors/srcery-vim/README.md

   </a>
 </p>
 <p align="center">
-    A ritualistic colorscheme for (n)vim.
-Perform your dark magick using clearly defined contrasting colors with a pinch of earthly tint to for that homely feel.
+    A ritualistic color scheme for (n)vim.
+Perform your dark magick using clearly defined contrasting colors with a pinch of earthly tint for that lived-in feel.
 </p>